ChengtaiCao/Paper/README.md

 >>(14)Few-shot Classification on Graphs with Structural Regularized GCNs
 >>(15)Semi-Supervised Classification with Graph Convolutional Networks
 >>(16)Graph Attention Networks
+>>(17)Geometric deep learning on graphs and manifolds using mixture model CNNs

 >Papers I'm going to read: